e-tidemo/cycle-gothenburg/README.md

     [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.

 - ## Deployment
+    The website was deployed using the following instructions:

+    1. In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu

+    2. From the source section drop-down menu, select the Master Branch

+    3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

+    4. Any changes pushed to the master branch will take effect on the live project

+    The live website can be found here: [Cycle Gothenburg](https://e-tidemo.github.io/cycle-gothenburg/)

 - ## Testing
     Testing was done throughout the project, not least with Chrome developer tools which I used to troubleshoot issues that would arise while building the website.